Mr Austen Hindman

 Assistant Headteacher - Head of KS4

 After completing my degree in Sociology and Social Policy at Southampton University in 2001, I went on to pursue a career in Human Resources in London.
 It wasn’t long before teaching started calling me and in 2003 I began my PGCE in Secondary RE at Chichester University.
 I am passionate about pastoral care and for many years have worked in church leadership alongside my previous role of being Head of House at Bishop Luffa.
 In 2021 I was promoted to Assistant Head Teacher and I now oversee Years 10 and 11.
-I am married to a teacher and we have three children, two of which attend Bishop Luffa.
+I am married to a teacher and we have three children who all attend Bishop Luffa.

 Mr Neil Topley